Bergen-Cloud-User-Group/BCUG-Ideas/ideas.md

 If you have interest and knowledge in one or more subjects, feel free to contact us via Slack and we'd love to have you as a guest speaker!

 ## BASIC TOPICS ##
+- Serverless:
+   * Deploy a static website to S3 using CloudFront.
 - Databases: RDS, NoSQL, Big Data
 - Big Data on AWS